 Every PRD lives under `.plans/product-requirements-document/PRD-XXX - {slug}.md`, where `XXX` is a zero-padded

 sequential number (PRD-001, PRD-002, …).
-The numbering mirrors FDs: check the existing files in
+Check the existing files in `.plans/product-requirements-document/` and pick

-`.plans/product-requirements-document/` and pick the next number.
-A template lives at
+the next number.
+A template lives at `.plans/product-requirements-document/001-TEMPLATE.md` — copy it as the starting

-`.plans/product-requirements-document/001-TEMPLATE.md`, copy it as the starting point for a new PRD.
-A complete PRD has
+point for a new PRD.
+A complete PRD has these sections (in order):

 ```